RiddhiNDivecha/Employee-Database-Analysis/README.md

-# 🧑‍💼 SQL HR Case Study Project
+# 🧑‍💼 Employee Database Analysis

 This project is a comprehensive SQL case study using mock HR data including `Employee`, `Department`, `Job`, and `Location` tables.